 Local tax rates

 Unique overhead costs

-On the other hand, if you’re unable to find a software that integrates with your other programs at a price point you can afford -- it is possible to create your own price book and educate your techs on it.
+If you’re unable to find software that integrates with your other programs at a price point you can afford -- it is possible to create your own price book and educate your techs on it.